AB Trusts: The Tax-Saver

 An AB trust is best suited for someone who meets all these criteria:

-• Neither spouse has children from previous marriages
+- Without children from any previous marriages

 Disadvantages of an AB trust